 Looking at the last few Irish Opens gives us some idea of that kind of skill-sets that this week's test may demand:

-Event Form (back to 2010): Despite the fact that the venue and style of course used for the Irish Open varies from year to year, it's interesting to note that the past 5 winners had all recorded at least one top-13 finish in the event prior to winning.
+Event Form (back to 2010): Despite the fact that the venue and style of course used for the Irish Open varies from year to year, it's interesting to note that prior to Jon Rahm's debut win last year, the previous 5 winners had all recorded at least one top-13 finish in the event prior to winning.
 Again the same can be said about Simon Dyson and Ross Fisher in their respective victories with the trend once again falling down with Shane Lowry's success at Baltray: